Configure eNegotiate

 - Suggestion for Submit: Send to your internal eNegotiate phase

-- Suggestion for Approve: Send to Draft finalisation/eSign phase
+- Suggestion for Approve: Send to draft finalisation/eSign phase

 - Suggestion for Reject (if allowed): send to your internal eNegotiate phase